historicalnetworkresearch/riodejaneiro/program.md

 ---

 # Program
-The program of the Historical Network Research Conference 2025 includes 20 papers, 2 keynotes and 2 workshops.
+The program of the Historical Network Research Conference 2025 includes 20 papers, two keynotes and two tutorials.

 ## Keynotes